akvo/akvo-flow/README.md

 The appengine dev server is started in debug mode, listening in port 5005.

+It is expected that your IDE understand the Maven pom and that it compiles the Java classes to the right place.

+After you IDE compiles the classes, the dev server should refresh the webcontext.
+Due to some Mac performance issues with Docker, the refresh interval is 20 secs instead of the default 5 secs.
 You can change the scan interval in GAE/pom.xml.
 You can also trigger a reload hitting [the reload url](http://localhost:8888/_ah/reloadwebapp).

 If you need to restart the server: